Before we talk about leaky gut syndrome, let’s talk about what the intestines are and what they do.

 How easily something penetrates a barrier is known as permeability.
 In a healthy gut, the intestine’s permeability is low; in a weakened gut, the permeability is high.

-There are 10 common symptoms of leaky gut:
+10 common symptoms of leaky gut:

 - Diarrhea, constipation, or bloating